LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Supervised
   * Word2vec
     * Creates a vector representation of words
-    * Semantically, similar words a representative vectors is close to one another
+    * Semantically, similar words are representative vectors close to one another
     * This is called a word embedding (aka word embeddings)
     * It is usetul for NLP, but is not an NLP algorithm in itself!
       * Used in machine translation, sentiment analysis